BackBuild your own Website: Session 6 Previous session Course Index Next session

 The bottom line is — if you've used my suggested way of putting the menu down the left-hand side, you really do need a Print style-sheet to negate the Absolute positioning.

-Most browsers have a Print Preview command — in IE and Firefox it's in the Print menu, and Google Chrome automatically shows you a Print Preview when you use the Print command.
+Your browser will have a Print Preview command, possibly incorporated in the Print command.
 From WebEdit you can display the page and then right-click for the menu which includes Print Preview.
 Alternatively here's an easy way to test your print style sheet without wasting time and paper.
 Just put an “x” in front of the Media keyword so that as a temporary measure your page says: <Link Href="style.css" Rel=stylesheet>

 <Link Href="prstyle.css" Rel=stylesheet xMedia=print>